 SUCH potential exists!!!

-I’m writing about this because being mindful of the cycles of the earth was an important way I connected with my fertility while we were trying to conceive.
+I love writing about fertility and the seasons, because being mindful of the cycles of the earth was an important way I connected with my fertility while we were trying to conceive.
 Connecting the fertile cycles of my body with the cycles of the earth was a magical way for me to feel more fertile throughout the year.

 In this blog post I’m going to talk about traditional links between the fall and fertility- specifically about the Autumnal Equinox (Mabon) and fertility, the symbols of fertility in the fall, and ways to celebrate your fertility in the fall!